oracle/nosql-python-sdk/README.rst

     #

     #
-    # This is a simple quickstart to demonstrate use of the Python driver for the
+    # This is a simple quickstart to demonstrate use of the Python driver for
-    # Oracle NoSQL Database.
-It can be used to run against the Oracle NoSQL Database
+    # the Oracle NoSQL Database.
+It can be used to run against the Oracle NoSQL
-    # Cloud Service, against the Cloud Simulator, or against an on-premise Oracle
+    # Database Cloud Service, against the Cloud Simulator, or against an
-    # NoSQL database.
+    # on-premise Oracle NoSQL database.
     #
     # Usage:
-    #   python quickstart.py <cloud|cloudsim|kvstore>
+    #   python quickstart.py <cloud | cloudsim | kvstore>
     #
     # Use cloud for the Cloud Service
     # Use cloudsim for the Cloud Simulator
     # Use kvstore for the on-premise database
     #
-    # This example is not intended to be an exhaustive overview of the API, which
+    # This example is not intended to be an exhaustive overview of the API,
-    # has a number of additional operations.
+    # which has a number of additional operations.
     #
     # Requirements:
     #  1. Python 2.7 or 3.5+
     #  2. Python dependencies (install using pip or other mechanism):
     #   o requests
     #   o oci (only if running against the Cloud Service)
-    #  3. If running against the Cloud Simulator, it can be downloaded from here:
+    #  3. If running against the Cloud Simulator, it can be downloaded from
+    #  here:
     #   http://www.oracle.com/technetwork/topics/cloud/downloads/index.html
     #  It requires Java
-    #  4. If running against the Oracle NoSQL Database Cloud Service an account must
+    #  4. If running against the Oracle NoSQL Database Cloud Service an account
-    #  be used.
+    #  must be used.
     #

     import sys

     from borneo import (
-        AuthorizationProvider, DeleteRequest, GetRequest, IllegalArgumentException,
+        AuthorizationProvider, DeleteRequest, GetRequest,
-        NoSQLHandle, NoSQLHandleConfig, PutRequest, QueryRequest, Regions,
+        IllegalArgumentException, NoSQLHandle, NoSQLHandleConfig, PutRequest,
-        TableLimits, TableRequest)
+        QueryRequest, Regions, TableLimits, TableRequest)
-    from borneo.iam import(SignatureProvider)
+    from borneo.iam import SignatureProvider
-    from borneo.kv import(StoreAccessTokenProvider)
+    from borneo.kv import StoreAccessTokenProvider

     #
-    # EDIT: these values based on desired region and/or endpoint for a local server
+    # EDIT: these values based on desired region and/or endpoint for a local
+    # server
     #
     cloud_region = Regions.EU_ZURICH_1
     cloudsim_endpoint = 'localhost:8080'
     kvstore_endpoint = 'localhost:80'
     cloudsim_id = 'cloudsim'  # a fake user id/namespace for the Cloud Simulator

     # Cloud Service Only
     #
     # EDIT: set these variables to the credentials to use if you are not using
     # a configuration file in ~/.oci/config
-    # Use of these credentials vs a file is determined by a value of
+    # Use of these credentials vs a file is determined by a value of tenancy
-    # tenancy other than None.
+    # other than None.
     #
     tenancy = None  # tenancy'd OCID (string) user = None  # user's OCID (string) private_key = 'path-to-private-key-or-private-key-content'
-    fingerprint = 'fingerprint for uploaded public key' pass_phrase = None # pass phrase (string) for private key, or None if not set
+    fingerprint = 'fingerprint for uploaded public key'
+    # pass phrase (string) for private key, or None if not set
+    pass_phrase = None

     class CloudsimAuthorizationProvider(AuthorizationProvider):
         """